jamesnyika/hashi/docs/README.md

   - [X] Configure and test a proxy service that can test the encryption from proxy to service
   - [X] Verify the traffic is encrypted (? using wireshark ? )
   - [X] Configure the upstream connectivity between the two services
-  - [ ] Configure the TLS connectivity between them
+  - [X] Configure the TLS connectivity between them
   - [ ] Validate encryption between the links
-  - [ ] Add monitoring checks 20s apart for both server and client

-- [ ] Configure deny intents
+- [X] Configure deny intents
-  - [ ] Verify working intentions
+  - [X] Verify working intentions

 - [ ] Prepare Slides
     [ ] Demonstrate value of the solution